tivaliy/iot-device-simulator/README.md

         $ ./run-iot-device.sh my-device

     by default `GCP_DEVICE_ID` value from `.env` file is used.

+    To be able to run device simulator in a background mode an extra optional argument `-b` can be added:

+        $ ./run-iot-device.sh my-device -b

     You can run multiple instances of the device with different device ids.

+        $ ./run-iot-device.sh my-device-1 -b
+        $ ./run-iot-device.sh my-device-2 -b

  ## TODO

-- [ ] Add ability to run fake iot device in a background
+- [x] Add ability to run fake iot device in a background
 - [ ] Use Docker containers to ship python code
 - [ ] Use API calls instead of using `gcloud` (someday)
 - [ ] Create Web application to manage fake iot devices (someday)